adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - 네트워크는 3개의 FCL 블럭으로 이루어져 있다. `The network has three blocks of fully convolutional layers. `

-The first layer of eachblock downsamples the feature map by half via a convolutionwith a stride size of 2, followed by a sequence of convolutionsof stride 1 (×q means q applications of the filter).After each convolution layer, BN and ReLU operations areapplied.
+The first layer of eachblock downsamples the feature map by half via a convolutionwith a stride size of 2, followed by a sequence of convolutionsof stride 1 (×q means q applications of the filter).
+After each convolution layer, BN and ReLU operations areapplied.

 We then upsample the output of every block to afixed size and concatanate to construct the high resolutionfeature map.

 Finally, this feature map is mapped to the desiredlearning targets: (1) a probability score map and (2) aregression map.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMzA0MDgyMF19
+eyJoaXN0b3J5IjpbMTE1NTg2MDAwMl19
 -->